FevenSeyfu/Javascript-Hackathon/README.md

-I would like to thank [Cindy Shin in Behance](https://www.behance.net/adagio07) for the orginal design.
+I would like to thank [Cindy Shin in Behance](https://www.behance.net/adagio07) the orginal designer of the template I used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>